private-attribution/i-d/draft-thomson-ppm-prss.md

 This document uses the system of describing, naming, and identifying KEMs defined in {{!HPKE=RFC9180}}.
 For use in PRSS, a KEM is first chosen for use.
-KEM identifiers from {{Section 7.1 of !HPKE}} MAY be used for identification or negotiation.
+KEM identifiers from {{Section 7.1 of !HPKE}} could used for identification or negotiation.

 Once a KEM is chosen, one participant is assigned the "sender" role; the other